Today we woke up heading into the port of Castries, St. Lucia. This was our first time here. The view from our verandah was beautiful.

 Don't know how noone got hurt with all the boats flying around and kids jumping into the water for money and fruit that people threw to them from the ship.

 The whole tendering process took well over an hour.
-But I enjoyed watching the sunset and seeing the clouds changing colors over the Pitons.
-I would love to go back here someday to one of the Sandals resorts.
+But I enjoyed watching the sunset and

 Pretty nice sunset.---even looking towards the East.